Climate Change (Information Disclosure Based on TCFD Recommendations)

 Review Business Strategy

 Reviews of business strategy related to climate change are conducted by the Division Company Management Committee (DMC), and then by the HMC via the Investment Consultative Committee on which the CAO, who serves as the chair of the Sustainability Committee, also participates as a key member.
 Final decisions are made following deliberation by the Board of Directors.
-Scenario analysis based on TCFD recommendations is also used as a tool when considering business strategies and portfolio restructuring.
+Scenario analysis based on TCFD recommendations is also used as a tool when considering business strategies and asset replacement.
 In our analysis, we analyze short-term, medium-term, and long-term climate-related risks and opportunities once a year for their impact on organization business, strategy, and financial planning.

 Metrics and Targets and Action Plan